Brunch & Batter

 Chili crisp added to a hot skillet.

-In an 8" or 10" skillet, heat the oil over medium heat.
+Step 1.
+In an 8 or 10-inch skillet, heat the oil over medium heat.
 Add the chili crisp and spread to cover the pan.

 Chili crisp and parmesan cheese added to a hot skillet.

-Sprinkle the parmesan cheese over the chili crisp.
+Step 2.
+Sprinkle the Parmesan cheese over the chili crisp.
 Try to spread it evenly over the crisp.

 An egg is poured into a hot skillet for frying with spices.

-Drop the eggs, one at a time into the oil.
+Step 3.
+Drop the eggs, one at a time, into the oil.
 They will immediately start to sizzle.

 Two eggs frying in a hot skillet with spices.

-Hint: If you don't like runny yolks (sunny side up), then you can cover the eggs to help the yolks set.
-Alternatively, you can flip the egg, to completely set the yolks.
+• Set your yolks.
+If you don't like runny yolks (sunny side up), then you can cover the eggs to help the yolks set.
+Alternatively, you can flip the egg to completely set the yolks.

 Fried egg on a white plate with chili crisp on top.